epam/edp-install/documentation/kubernetes_install_edp.md

     - global.database.port                                              # Port of DB;
     - global.database.storage.class                                     # Type of storage class for DB volume.
 By default: "gp2", but it is highly recommended to use "gp2-retain".
 For details, please refer to point 10 of the Prerequisites section;
     - global.database.storage.size                                      # Size of storage for DB volume;
-    - global.webConsole.enabled                                         # Set to true if you want to have Kubernetes dashboard link in Admin Console;
-    - global.webConsole.url                                             # Kubernetes dashboard URL;
+    - global.webConsole.url                                             # Kubernetes cluster URL;
     - edp.adminGroups                                                   # Admin groups of your tenant separated by comma (,) (eg --set 'edp.adminGroups={test-admin-group}');
     - edp.developerGroups                                               # Developer groups of your tenant separated by comma (,) (eg --set 'edp.developerGroups={test-admin-group}');
     - dockerRegistry.url                                                # URL to docker registry;

     Jenkins parameters:
     - jenkins-operator.image.name                                       # EDP image.
 The released image can be found on [Dockerhub](https://hub.docker.com/r/epamedp/jenkins-operator);
     - jenkins-operator.image.version                                    # EDP tag.
 The released image can be found on [Dockerhub](https://hub.docker.com/r/epamedp/jenkins-operator/tags);